 The first cell block has been declared a National Monument and is one of the oldest buildings in Pietermaritzburg.
 The Old Prison is also part of The Freedom Route.

-Interested private funders, public institutions and Corporate Social Investments departments are asked to kindly contact Michael Wolf or Marco Rosa on +27(0)21-4489621 or email to email@example.com for further information and presentation.
+Interested private funders, public institutions and Corporate Social Investments departments are asked to kindly contact Michael Wolf or Marco Rosa on +27(0)21-4489621 or email to prison@https://formula-d.com for further information and presentation.

 Gandhi prison interactive museum project in South Africa seeks funding